 To view latency histograms, use the following command:

-yugabyte=# select query, calls, yb_latency_histogram from pg_stat_statements;
+yugabyte=# SELECT query, calls, yb_latency_histogram FROM pg_stat_statements;

 -[ RECORD 1 ]-----------------------------------------------------------------